GeoRegionsEcosystem/NASAPrecipitation.jl/docs/src/datasets/imerg.md

 NASAPrecipitation.IMERGMonthly{<:AbstractString,<:TimeType}
 ```

+!!! tip "Data is downloaded and saved in batches"
+    NASAPrecipitation.jl downloads and saves the data in batches as follows:
+    * `IMERGHalfHourly` is downloaded and saved in files for each day
+    * `IMERGDaily` is downloaded and saved in files for each month
+    * `IMERGMonthly` is downloaded and saved in files for each year

 ## Creating an `IMERGHalfHourly` dataset

 The `IMERGHalfHourly` dataset structure is used to contain information regarding half-hourly IMERG datasets.
 There are three functions that create `IMERGHalfHourly` datasets